chrishuangcf/wiim-mini-ui/README.md

 ### Developer Mode

 By running `yarn ui dev` will host a hot-swap version of web server to run the front-end code on **localhost:3000**.
-Meanwhile, running `yarn server start` will kick in back-end server on **localhost:8080**.
+Meanwhile, running `yarn server serve` will kick in back-end server on **localhost:8080**.

 ### Production Mode